Insight Enterprises (NSIT)

 Insight Enterprises Net Debt Position

-11. Key Takeaways from Insight Enterprises’s Q3 Results
+11. Key Takeaways from Insight Enterprises’s Q4 Results

 12. Is Now The Time To Buy Insight Enterprises?

-We see the value of companies helping their customers, but in the case of Insight Enterprises, we’re out.
-To kick things off, its revenue growth was weak over the last five years, and analysts don’t see anything changing over the next 12 months.
-And while its rising cash profitability gives it more optionality, the downside is its operating margins reveal poor profitability compared to other business services companies.
+Insight Enterprises doesn’t pass our quality test.
+To begin with, its revenue growth was weak over the last five years.
+And while its scale and strong customer awareness give it negotiating power, the downside is its operating margins reveal poor profitability compared to other business services companies.
 On top of that, its low free cash flow margins give it little breathing room.

-Insight Enterprises’s P/E ratio based on the next 12 months is 8.8x.
+Insight Enterprises’s P/E ratio based on the next 12 months is 7.9x.
 While this valuation is optically cheap, the potential downside is huge given its shaky fundamentals.
-There are better stocks to buy right now.
+There are more exciting stocks to buy at the moment.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.